Digit-Partitioning Primes and the Alignment Formula

 See the three mechanisms.
 Each one different, each one clean.

 ./nfield field 3 # single digits.
-3 and 6.
 Nothing to collide with.

 ./nfield field 7 # full cycle.
-Read down the columns.
-Six different digits in each.
+Six different digits in each column.

-./nfield field 13 # twelve remainders, ten bins.
-The digits 3 and 6 appear twice.
+./nfield field 13 # twelve remainders, ten chairs.
+3 and 6 double up.

 ./nfield field 17 # sixteen remainders.
 More doubles.

 ./nfield field 23 # twenty-two remainders.
-The bins are crowding.
+The room is crowding.

 Code: github.com/alexspetty/nfield